nimesh-das/Test-Equitable-Web-Api/README.md

 https://www.equitable.ca/

 This particular Web API, created in ASP.NET and Entity.Framework will allow one to reach any of the endpoints that fall under the above categories.
-The backend code was written in C#, the values were stored in a local MS Sql Server hosted in Docker and I used Visual Studio Code as my editor to deploy everything to the local Kestrel Server.
+To create this sample Web API, I wrote the backend code in C#, the values were stored in a local MS Sql Server hosted in Docker and I used Visual Studio Code as my editor to deploy everything to the local Kestrel Server.
+To test database connectivity, I used Azure Data Studio.

 The following operations are supported:
 * GET: api/product